-17 9560 Kununurra Messmate Way 3 History 11 Hotel: Zebra Rock Bar The Zebra Rock Bar is located in the restaurant of the Hotel Kununurra.
-The Bar was built at the time the Hotel was Rock Bai constructed in 1964.
+AND STREET 17 9560 Kununurra 11 Messmate 3 History 11 Hotel: Zebra Way The Zebra Rock Bar is located in the restaurant of the Hotel Rock Bar Kununurra.
+The Bar was built at the time the Hotel was constructed in 1964.
 Local men transported loads of zebra rock from Argyle Station.
 Zebra rock is a distinctive stripy rock which is mined in the area.
 The rock was sorted, scraped, cut and polished and then setback into a supporting brick wall.
 The wall was finished with clear varnish with at least six coats applied.
-In 1965 the laminex top was replaced with a wooden top by Nick Cavlovic.
-In 1976, The Branding Bar was "installed" with the following quote: The second This bar is built from local timber and Zebra Rocks from Argyle Downs Station - the brands here represent East Kimberley stations in their respective locations from this point.
+In 1965 the laminex The second section is a second second top was replaced with a wooden top by Nick Cavlovic.
+In 1976, The Branding Bar was "installed" with the following quote: The state of the s This bar is built from local timber and Zebra Rocks from Argyle Downs Station - the brands here represent East Kimberley No. 1 stations in their respective locations from this point.
 This hotel was built on land that was once part of Ivanhoe Station and its original Brand appears above this plaque.
 Where once the pioneers of yesteryear worked cattle under the hot Northern sun, people now rest in Air Conditioned comfort.
 Presented by: Jim O'Kenny of Kimberley Stock Oliver, with kind permission of FRANK CAMER-PESCI.
 In recognition of the pioneers of the east Kimberley.
 May 1976."
 There have been considerable alterations around the original bar since then including a recess to form a cave like appearance.
 The Cave Bar was the only area available for people to entertain friends, business partners and associates in the early days of Kununurra.
 Local people and visitors would have experienced many an entertaining evening.
-A CONTRACTOR OF THE PARTY OF TH Significance The Zebra Rock Bar has social value being the only place available in the early days of Kununurra township for people to socialise and entertain outside their own homes.
-It also has historic and aesthetic value for associations with the development as an integral part of the hotel development, a tribute to the pioneers of the East Kimberley, and hospitality of the hotel since the town's early days, the Zebra Rock mine, and the design and celebration of the distinctive zebra rock in the bar in the hotel for the aesthetic appreciation of locals and visitors.
+Significance The Zebra Rock Bar has social value being the only place A 3000 A 1112 A 112 A 11 available in the early days of Kununurra township for people to socialise and entertain outside their own homes.
+It also has historic and aesthetic value for associations with the COXIM development as an integral part of the hotel development, a 9772 1100 66 tribute to the pioneers of the East Kimberley, and hospitality of the hotel since the town's early days, the Zebra Rock mine, and the design and celebration of the distinctive zebra rock in the bar in the hotel for the aesthetic appreciation of locals and visitors.